Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Some jobs qualify for exemptions for certain travel related requirements, such as self isolation and testing.
 See guidance on which jobs and circumstances qualify for travel exemptions.

-If you do need to travel overseas (and have a reasonable excuse to do so), you are required to complete a new mandatory outbound ‘Declaration to Travel’ form from 29 March unless an exemption applies to you.
+If you do need to travel overseas (and have a reasonable excuse to do so), you are required to complete a mandatory outbound ‘Declaration to Travel’ form unless an exemption applies to you.
 You must state your reasons for travel on the form before leaving the UK.

-In addition, you should consider the public health advice in the country you are visiting.
+You should also consider the public health advice in the country you are visiting.
 You should look at the rules in place at your destination and the Foreign, Commonwealth and Development Office (FCDO) travel advice.
 You should do this even if you are returning to a place you’ve visited before.

 Travelling to England from outside the UK